shreya320/AI-CHATBOT/README.md

-AI Chatbot 🤖
+# AI Chatbot System 🤖

-Overview
+## Overview
-The AI Chatbot is an interactive application designed to simulate human-like conversations.
-Built using JavaScript and AI-powered logic, it can respond to user queries, provide relevant information, and enhance user engagement with a smooth conversational flow.
+The AI Chatbot System is a simple conversational chatbot built using Python and deep learning.
+It processes user queries based on predefined intents and provides appropriate responses, making interactions more efficient and automated.

-Features
+## Features
-Handles user queries with intelligent responses.
-Processes natural language for realistic interactions.
-User-friendly interface for seamless communication.
-Customizable responses and expandable functionality.
+- ✅ Processes and understands user input.
+- ✅ Generates responses based on predefined intents.
+- ✅ Uses a trained deep learning model for predictions.
+- ✅ Simple and easy-to-use interface for testing responses.
+-

-Project Structure
+## Project Structure
-src/: Contains the main chatbot logic and scripts.
-UI/: Handles the chatbot's front-end design. manifest.mf: Stores metadata about the project.
+📂 chatbot.py – Handles chatbot interactions and response generation.
+📂 training.py – Trains the chatbot model using the given dataset.
+📄 intents.json – Contains predefined intents and responses.
+📄 chatbot_model.h5 – Saved trained model for generating responses.
+📄 words.pkl – Stores processed words used in training.
+📄 classes.pkl – Stores classified intent labels.

-Technologies Used
+## Technologies Used
-JavaScript: Core programming logic.
+🖥 Python – Core programming language.
-HTML & CSS: Front-end design and styling.
-AI/NLP (if applicable): Enhances chatbot responses.

-How to Run
-Open the project in a web browser.
-Ensure JavaScript is enabled.
-Start chatting with the AI chatbot!
+🧠 TensorFlow/Keras – Used for training the chatbot model.
+📄 Natural Language Processing (NLP) – Helps the chatbot understand text input.